Delara Darabi: Execution

 The head of the judiciary officially granted a two-month stay of execution, yet the go-ahead for her execution was given to Rasht prison authorities.

 Delara Darabi was executed at 5:00 AM local time on 1 May 2009 at Rasht Central Prison, without prior notification to her attorney and family.
 Just minutes before being hanged she was allowed to make a desperate last phone call to her parents, and she pleaded for them to save her, followed by the prison warden's voice informing her parents she was to be executed for her crimes immediately.

+Reactions

 Her execution was met with international outcry.
 Iran Human Rights Director, Mahmood Amiry-Moghaddam said: "Iranian leadership and judiciary must be held responsible for execution of Delara Darabi" said Mahmood Amiry-Moghaddam spokesperson of the site Iran Human Rights.
 "Lack of strong and sustainable reactions from the world community is one of the main reasons why Iranian authorities continue execution of minors.
 Iranian authorities have learned that their violations of the human rights lead just to some verbal protests from the world community, without any practical consequences.
 It is time that the UN and world community show that UN’s conventions are more than just formalities."
 Mahmood Amiry-Moghaddam asked UN and EU to condemn Delara’s execution and put sanctions on the Iranian authorities."